KleoPetroff/kleopetroff.github.io/_posts/2018-03-19-front-end-for-backend-developers.md

 Front-end technologies are sky rocketing in popularity in the last few years.
 The holy trinity of Front-End - HTML, CSS and JavaScript, are used across different devices and environments - from games, through desktop applications, to robotics.
 But when we talk about front-end development, one thing always comes to mind first and that is web browsers.

 All of us use browsers, but few know how they actually work.
-We are so used to then, that we take them for granted, but behind every browser lie millions of lines of code.
+We are so used to them, that we take them for granted, but behind every browser lie millions of lines of code.
 In the next few paragraphs, I will try to show you how exactly browsers work.

 ## How browsers work